bwu-dart/shelf_exception_handler/README.md

 ### Adding additional response data for the body ###
 Every HttpException can take a data parameter that accepts a `Map<String, dynamic> data` in the constructor that provides you with the ability to add custom data to the generated response.
 The fields status and message are always added to the response data but can be overridden by data.
+The message field can now receive additional text which will be appended to the HTTP Status Name (e.g.: Not Acceptable: Your text here) via the Exceptions details param.

 Please keep in mind that responses of type "text/plain" do currently not output any data other than status and message (how should I format them anyhow ?).
 To add support for your own output format or change an existing one look at